vchavali/svadhyayam.github.io/the_analytical_framework_of_navyanyaya.md

 potentially infinitely many ways, there are only a finite number of elemental components and a finite number of elemental ways in which they can relate or transform.
-These components, relations, and transformations—being finite—can be tabulated and rigorously described such that you can effectively operationalize—make transparent, predictable, and replicable—the often vague and inconsistent intuitions of language speakers.
+These components, relations, and transformations (being finite) can be tabulated and rigorously described such that you can effectively operationalize—make transparent, predictable, and replicable—the often vague and inconsistent intuitions of language speakers.
 This is what the *Aṣṭādhyāyī* offers.